bryceosterhaus/metaljs.com/src/pages/docs/guides/web-components.md

 defineWebComponent('my-component', MyComponent);
 ```

-Now that the custom element is defined, it can be invoked in plain html.
+Now that the web component is defined, it can be invoked in plain html.

 ```xml
 <my-component message="This is a web component" />